It is an upright shrub, growing to about 2 m tall and 1 m wide.

-Natural distribution: mainly coastal with some occurrences on the tablelands, along the entirety of the NSW coast and into Queensland, Victoria, Tasmania and South Australia.
+It is found mainly in coastal areas, with some occurrences on the tablelands, along the entirety of the NSW coast and into Queensland, Victoria, Tasmania and South Australia.
 Commonly on sandstone and sand, but also more enriched soils, in heath, shrubland, as well as dry and wet sclerophyll woodlands and forest.

-Flowers are typically pea-shaped (papilionate) and a striking deep yellow with red markings.
-Flowers produced in terminal umbel-like heads, about 3 x 3 cm, in late winter to spring.
+In this species, flowers are a striking deep yellow with red markings, produced in terminal umbel-like heads, about 3 x 3 cm, in late winter to spring.

-A feature or stand-alone plant, gap fillers, useful for gardens with sandstone outcrops, insect attracting and colour diversity.
+A feature or stand-alone plant, gap filler, useful for gardens with sandstone outcrops, insect attracting and colour diversity.
 Should be pruned lightly after flowering.
 Give some water in dry periods.

 The author has some experience growing plants successfully on a sandy slope in Sydney.